kbsezginel/nanocar-avogadro/docs/usage.md

 ## Add Chassis
 <p align="center"><img src='assets/img/add-chassis-window.png' width="350"></p>

-Nanocar builder plug-in comes with a selection of chassis molecules that were extracted from literature.
+Nanocar builder plug-in comes with a selection of chassis molecules collected from literature.
 Using this feature you can add a chassis molecule to any given position.
 The `x`, `y`, and `z` can be used to select the position of the chassis.
 By default the molecule is added to the origin.

 - `X`: Position of the molecule on *x-axis*
 - `Y`: Position of the molecule on *y-axis*